4minitz/4minitz/doc/admin/adminguide.md

 * **attachments** - all attachments that have been uploaded to meeting minutes are stored here.
 * **4minitz_mongodb** - MongoDB "--dbpath"

+### Updating your 4minitz Docker container

-If a new version of 4Minitz is released, you may keep the above storage directory.
+If a new version of 4Minitz is released, you may keep the above storage directory or data volume container.
 Simply Ctr+c the running container, and perform a `docker pull 4minitz/4minitz`.
 When you re-launch the container afterwards, all clients will get the new WebApp version automatically via meteors hot-code push.